ziyaosg/RLassignment3/README.md

 <img src="d1_expert_percentage_vs_epoch.png">

 ### b.
 Results Comparison
+The best performing examples of AL implementation not better than that of non-AL implementation.
+This means that the learning result is not benefited from seeing the "ground truth" directly in the forward pass or being trained on a much bigger training dataset.
+This might be from a few different reasons including the restricted input format, the diversity in the training dataset, feature selections & abstractions, and etc.

 ### c.
 Results Comparison Reasoning
 The non-AL implementation did achieve comparable results on coffee d0 dataset but was unable to improve the task performance on coffee d1 dataset.